 While it wasn’t as nearly organized and comprehensive and customizable as this worksheet, I made myself an awkward seed sowing schedule to follow last year.

-It was torture to stick to the plan while driving by other garden’s (or reading about yours!) and seeing little plants growing when mine weren’t even started yet!
-You know when the payoff came?
+It was torture to stick to the plan while seeing other’s gardens with little plants growing.
+Mine weren’t even started yet!
+But you know when the payoff came?
 In late August.
 Many of my plants were dropping heavy yields that continued all the way into November while I drove by overgrown garden after overgrown garden and watched them all be tilled under by the first of September.
 I still had a solid 8 weeks of harvesting left!

 Being patient and following a plan also helps with your pest load.
 Let’s take cucumbers for example.
 I plant mine a couple weeks late and am able to avoid bacterial wilt spread by those rascally little cucumber beetles.
-Waiting ensures that your soil is warm enough for planting and the ground to be a bit drier after the spring rains.
+Waiting ensures that your soil is warm enough for planting.
+The ground will be a bit drier after the spring rains.

-I tried to include in my Seed Sowing Schedule Calculator every vegetable and nearly every herb I could think of and ended up with 39 vegetables & 22 herbs, everything from artichokes to thyme!
+I tried to include every vegetable and nearly every herb I could think of in the Seed Sowing Schedule Calculator and ended up with 39 vegetables & 22 herbs, everything from artichokes to thyme!

 I printed out my new, custom calendar and placed it in the back of my Seed Packet Organization Box so it’s right where I need it when I need it.
 I also added a copy to my Homesteading Binder so that I could make notes in my Month-At-A-Glance page.

-I think the Seed Sowing Schedule is worth that alone, but you’ll also be able to join the ranks of hundreds of other organized homesteaders and gardeners this year in keeping good records, help improve your productivity this year, and make it your best garden ever with the Homestead Management Printables!
+The Seed Sowing Schedule is an amazing gardening tool all on its own.
+But you’ll also be able to join the ranks of hundreds of other organized homesteaders and gardeners this year who learned the benefits of keeping good records.
+The Homestead Management Printables will definitely improve your productivity this year, and make it your best garden ever!